randomnewb/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 The application should have an input form that collects _employee first name, last name, ID number, job title, annual salary_.

+In HTML
+- [X] HTML boilerplate
+- [ ] setup HTML elements
+- [ ] input fields
+- [ ] submit button
+- [ ] delete button

+In JS
+- [ ] function to store information from input fields
+- [ ] employee object with (first name, last name, ID number, job title, annual salary)
+- [ ] append items to the DOM
+- [ ] clear input fields
+- [ ] calculate monthly costs
+- [ ] append to DOM
+- [ ] if monthly costs exceeds 20,000, add red background-color style to monthly cost
+- [ ] delete button to remove specific employee from DOM
+- [ ] update DOM with new monthly costs

+In CSS
+- [ ] styling for elements

 A 'Submit' button should collect the form information, store the information to calculate monthly costs, append information to the DOM and clear the input fields.
 Using the stored information, calculate monthly costs and append this to the to DOM.
 If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.